Flat grazes of convex bodies and local characterization of quadrics: Local Results

 Remember that $\Phi (U)$ is open in $\mathcal G(n-1,n)$ and consider, for every $H\in \Phi (U)$, the orthogonal projection of $K$ onto $L^\perp$, where $S\partial( K, L)=H'\cap \mbox{bd} K$ and $H'$ is parallel to $H$.
 Then $ K|L^\perp=(H'\cap K)|L^\perp$ and hence, for every $H\in \Phi(U)$, $ K|L^\perp$ is an ellipsoid.
 By Lemma \ref{projection}, there exists a set $\mathcal B\subset \R^n$ such that, for every $H\in \Phi (U)$,

 and $\mathcal B=\{v\in \R^n\mid Q(v)\leq 1\}$, for some non-negative definite quadratic form $Q$ on $\R^n$.

 In 1977 Burton \cite{Bur2} proved that a convex body all whose sections are centrally symmetric must be an ellipsoid.
-Next is a localized version of this resultDenote by $\mathcal G^0(n-1,n)$ the Grassmannian space of all hyperplanes (not necessarily through the origin) of $\R^n$.
+Next, we have a local version of this result.
+Denote by $\mathcal G^0(n-1,n)$ the Grassmannian space of all hyperplanes (not necessarily through the origin) of $\R^n$.